 Exposure standards relate to exposure via the inhalation of substances or mixtures in the air.
-There are other factors that can affect the level of exposure of a substance or mixture, or affect the overall health effect that occurs because of exposure.
+Other factors can affect the level of exposure of a substance or mixture, or affect the overall health effect that occurs because of exposure.

 The hazards and risks associated with other types of exposure (ingestion, absorption, and injection) must also be managed.
-For more information on managing risks from other types of exposure, refer to the Code of Practice: Managing Risks of Hazardous Chemicals in the Workplace, in addition to the label and SDS.
+For more information on managing risks from other types of exposure, refer to the Code of practice: Managing Risks of Hazardous Chemicals in the Workplace, in addition to the label and SDS.